-The only risk factors for CML are:
+The only risk factors for chronic myeloid leukemia (CML) are:

 There are no other proven risk factors for CML.
 The risk of getting CML does not seem to be affected by smoking, diet, exposure to chemicals, or infections.
 And CML does not run in families.